-A special feature of this course is that in every class I include a 5-10 minute "break" where I talk about a real-world application of finance.
+Since the emphasis is on the fundamental concepts underlying modern finance, the approach will be analytical and rigorous, and requires familiarity with accounting, mathematical and statistical tools.
+This "academic" approach is necessary to provide you with a strong foundation that you can then apply to the (more practical) elective classes at Wharton.
+However, a special feature of this course (and FNCE621) is that in every class I include a 5-10 minute "break" where I talk about a real-world application of finance.
 Examples include trading strategies implemented by hedge funds (often inspired by new academic research), a client situation I encountered when at Morgan Stanley, or a recent case study or corporate scandal.
 The material in these breaks is supplemented by press articles or digestible academic papers that I post on webCafé.
 None of this material is examined, but I include this to show you how can use finance in your future careers.
-The "breaks" are only made possible because I go through the core material rapidly, hence the suitability of this course only for students with prior financial or analytical expertise.
 A sample list of real-life topics is included at the end of this document.